ssplugin/ss-membership/README.md

 ## Configuring SsMembership

-Once you’ve installed the SS Membership plugin.
+Once you’ve installed the SS Craft Membership plugin.
 Configure Stripe gateway public and secret keys and save the configuration.

 <h4>Membership Plan</h4>
 <p>Membership Plan allow manage user groups for when a user subscribes to a plan.
 On your Craft CMS Dashboard go to <code>Settings -> Membership Plan</code></p>